 First things first, this post is not here to offend any makeupholic and the views expressed are of mine.
-By using too much makeup, I mean wearing it like, every time and for every occasion, somewhere close to obsession.
+By using too much makeup, I mean wearing it like, every time and for every occasion is somewhere close to obsession.
+What exactly happens when you use excessive makeup daily?
 And going overboard with something isn’t healthy at all!
 It can take a toll not just on your skin but can also affect psychologically.
 So here I go with my experience:

 1. The first thing I felt was, I thought I looked ugly without makeup.

-2. I was so much into foundation that I never stepped out without one and the idea to go without it scared me.
-I would add layers and layers just to reach perfectly flawless skin and ended up looking ghastly.
+2. I was so much into the foundation that I never stepped out without one and the idea to go without it scared me.
+I would add layers and layers just to reach the perfect flawless skin and ended up looking ghastly.

 3. I noticed that I looked almost unrecognizable without makeup.
 I should’ve learned that makeup is for enhancing features and not for completely transforming them.